Wang Junfeng

 Wang Junfeng (王俊峰 (Wáng Jùnfēng); born 27 July 1962) is a Chinese lawyer and politician.
-He is currently the President of the All China Lawyers Association and also the Global Chairman of multinational law firm King & Wood Mallesons.
+He is currently the president of the All China Lawyers Association and also the global chairman of multinational law firm King & Wood Mallesons.

-Biography
+Early life and education

-Wang was born in Tonghua County, Tonghua, Jilin province in 1962.
+Wang was born in Tonghua County, Tonghua, Jilin, in 1962.

-Education

-Wang obtained his LLB and LLM from Jilin University.
-He received his second LLM and a JSD from the University of California, Berkeley, Boalt Hall School of Law.
+Wang received a Bachelor of Law and a Master of Law from Jilin University.
+He received a Master of Laws and a Doctor of Juridical Science from the University of California, Berkeley School of Law.

 Career

 Professional

 He was the principal founding partner of King & Wood PRC Lawyers, one of China's largest law firms before its 2012 combination with Australian firm Mallesons Stephens Jacques.
 Before founding King & Wood, Wang headed the Commercial Law Department of the China Global Law Office, which a section of the China Council for Promotion of International Trade.
 When private law firms were first permitted in China, Wang was among the first to launch a private firm.
 Wang has advised on many of China's landmark legal matters.